 Metea Valley High School

 Design Achievement - Indian Prairie School District 204 is one of the largest school Districts in Illinois and historically one of the fastest growing Districts in the country.
-DLR Group's design for Metea Valley High School alleviates overcrowding at the high school level and gives students a personalized learning environment.
-Four academic "think tanks" (consisting of administrative and guidance offices, student resource rooms, conference rooms and teacher planning centers) flank the central media center and surround outdoor courtyards.
-Decentralized science labs in each wing provide program flexibility to accommodate a variety of academic models.
-By locating these specialized rooms throughout the four core areas, the school can be organized by grade level, variety of department types, or into small learning communities.
-At the core of the academic wing is a 12,680 SF media center.
-This space together with checkout computer labs, forum rooms and a technology lab delineates two enclosed courtyards that draw natural light into the building.
+Metea Valley High School is designed to support personalized learning, collaboration, and community integration.
+Four multi-function academic "think tanks" flank the central media center and connect to adjacent courtyards.
+Decentralized science labs support interdisciplinary learning and provide program flexibility to accommodate a variety of academic models.
+By locating these specialized rooms throughout the four core areas, the school can be organized by grade level, by department, or into small learning communities.
+At the confluence of the academic clusters is the digitally-rich media center that serves as the academic epicenter of the building.
+Wayfinding is reinforced by zoning the building according to use.
+Spaces that support physical, intellectual, and artistic uses are collected into three distinct areas of the building.
+Additionally, a simple, straightforward layout of corridors, including outdoor covered pedestrian bridges that connect academic wings, create a circular means of travel within each academic cluster and can be seen throughout the building.

 Orientation and organization